-Third, in terms of future empirical studies, while venture capitalists will continue to command research attention, we would like to encourage more research efforts on other types of entrepreneurial firms with an intermediation focus (Peng, 1998).
+Third, in terms of future empirical studies, while venture capitalists will continue to command research attention, we would like to encourage more research efforts on other types of entrepreneurial firms with a focus on their intermediation efforts.
 It would be fruitful to examine the opportunities that are discovered and created by entrepreneurs working as intermediaries.
 The literature suggests that there are at least four types of entrepreneurial intermediaries serving start-ups in order to access information and networks necessary for innovation: (1) technology service firms, (2) accounting and financial service firms, (3) law firms, and (4) talent search firms (Zhang & Li, 2010).
 For example, entrepreneurship researchers know that law firms not only offer general business advice and legal guidance, but also help start-ups structure deals (Zhang & Li, 2010).
 However, we do not know under what circumstances some law firms can better intermediate entrepreneurial opportunities between individual investors and start-ups than other service intermediaries such as accounting firms.

-Finally, in our drive to present a parsimonious framework, we have concentrated on the economic aspects of the entrepreneurial process, and have not paid adequate attention to the social and psychological aspects (Aldrich, 1999; Yamakawa, Peng, & Deeds, in press) and the institutional constraints that may also be critical building blocks for a theory of entrepreneurship (Lee et al., 2007; Lee, Yamakawa, Peng, & Barney, 2011; Lu et al., in press).
-Although we acknowledge that entrepreneurial competitive advantage under information asymmetries would be specific in time, space, and context, we have not explicitly identified social and institutional boundary conditions (Song et al., in press).
+Finally, in our drive to present a parsimonious framework, we have concentrated on the economic aspects of the entrepreneurial process, and have not paid adequate attention to the social aspects (Aldrich, 1999) and institutional constraints that may also be critical building blocks for a theory of entrepreneurship (Lee et al., 2007; Lee, Yamakawa, Peng, & Barney, 2011).
+Although we acknowledge that entrepreneurial competitive advantage under information asymmetries would be specific in time, space, and context, we have not explicitly identified social and institutional boundary conditions.
+Future research may need to build a more comprehensive model incorporating social and institutional factors that may bring us even closer to a general theory of entrepreneurship that the field can eventually claim to be its own.

-For example, we do not know whether institutional differences between countries lead to significant differences in the extent of information asymmetries with the same industry.
-It would be worthwhile to explore whether entrepreneurs in countries having entrepreneur-friendly bankruptcy laws will have stronger institutional incentives to bear uncertainties via intermediation than entrepreneurs in some other countries (Lee, Bach et al., 2011; Lee, Yamakawa et al., 2011; Peng, Yamakawa, & Lee, 2010).
+However, we still do not know whether institutional differences between countries lead to significant differences in the extent of information asymmetries with the same industry.
+For instance, it would be worthwhile to explore whether entrepreneurs in countries having entrepreneur-friendly bankruptcy laws will have stronger institutional incentives to bear uncertainties via intermediation than entrepreneurs in some other countries (Peng, Yamakawa, & Lee, 2010).

 Furthermore, entrepreneurs' propensity to bear uncertainties would be not only influenced by individual characteristics, but also by social dimensions such as national culture (Licht & Siegel, 2006).
 In that sense, national cultural values may affect entrepreneur's overall propensity in a society to invest in building social capital necessary for future intermediation between otherwise disconnected economic actors (Li et al., 2012; Licht & Siegel, 2006).
 It would be important that future research explain why entrepreneurs in some countries are willing to bear higher uncertainties to become market-makers than entrepreneurs in other countries due to the differences in national cultural values.
-Overall, future research will need to build a more comprehensive model incorporating social and institutional factors that may bring us even closer to a general theory of entrepreneurship that the field can eventually claim to be its own.